BCDigSchol/DSIncubator/Resources.md

-# An Assortment of Additional Resources
+# An Assortment of Resources

 [Boston DH Consortium](https://bostondh.org/)
 - (greater) Boston community of digital humanities and digital scholarship practitioners and enthusiasts